nuvi/ssl_exporter/README.md

 ### SSL Exporter

-Will get expiration of SSL certificates in Epoch time to be scraped by Prometheus
+Will get expiration of SSL certificates in Epoch time to be scraped by Prometheus, configured with a yaml file, see configs directory for example.

 hit :9197/probe to fire off metric gathering, control of this can be done with scrape_interval on Prometheus server to prevent unnecessarily hitting monitored websites